 JWST’s huge mirror is made of 18 hexagonal segments.
 These unfolded and adjusted in space to form one large mirror.
 JWST also has a tennis court sized sun-shield.
 This stops light from the Sun (and reflected off the Earth and Moon) from heating up its detectors.
 The detectors must be kept at a cool −266 °C to work.

-How will the JWST do science in space?
+How does the JWST do science?

 - NIRCam: A wide field (2.2' × 4.4') near-IR camera covering wavelengths 0.6 - 5 µm;